michaelmalick/phd-thesis/2_introduction/intro.md

 ~5-10 pages
 -->

-Date: 29 April 2016
+Date: 30 April 2016

 # General Introduction

-Productivity[^1] of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 3-fold changes not being unusual.
+Productivity[^1] of exploited marine and anadromous fish populations varies over time and space by orders of magnitude, with 3-fold changes not being unusual.
 Despite a century of research, much uncertainty remains in our understanding of the processes underlying this variability, leading to increased risk for management agencies, fish stocks, and users of the resource.
-The drivers of fluctuations in stock productivity have been widely debated in fisheries science and at the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations [@Walters1988a; @Skud1975].
-In many cases, separating the effects of fishing and the environmental may not be possible without extreme management actions and this has resulted in environmental effects being largely abscent in fisheries assessments [@Walters2004b, pg.
-176-177; @SkernMauritzen2015].
-However, in the face of unprecedented environmental change, continuing to ignore environment effects on exploited populations may be costly from an economic, management, and ecological perspective [@Pershing2015].
+Although it is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, environmental processes are rarely included in fisheries assessments because of a poor understanding of the mechanisms driving observed correlations between environmental processes and productivity of higher-trophic-level species [@SkernMauritzen2015; @Myers1998b].
+However, in the face of unprecedented environmental change, continuing to ignore environmental effects on exploited fish populations is increasingly likely to result in undesirable management outcomes such as overexploitation or fisheries collapse [@Pershing2015].

 For Pacific salmon, as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is indeed a